 Your mortgage lender may ask you to increase the buildings insurance cover when you buy a leasehold property or if you are re-mortgaging.
 You will need to pay an administration fee to increase the buildings insurance cover.

 Payment and premium

 The annual building insurance premium applies to the financial year as opposed to calendar year.
 You pay for it through your normal monthly service charges.

 Under the policy, your property is given an 'insured value' which is the cost of rebuilding your home.
 The rebuilding value is different from the actual value of your home if you were to sell it.
 We adjust the insured value every year in line with changes made in the house rebuilding cost index.

-Please note that all claims must be made within 90 days of the damage occurring, even if the cause of damage has not been resolved.
-Also, you must not carry out any repairs without first getting consent from Davies; this includes emergencies.
-The insurers will typically reject claims made outside this period or if works were carried out without approval
+You must not carry out any repairs without first getting consent from Protector; this includes emergencies.
+Claims will typically be rejected if they are not made within a reasonable period or if works were carried out without approval.

-The insurers will automatically reject any claims made outside this period.
-There is a £50 excess for each building insurance claims except for subsidence, landslip and heave where a £1,000 excess applies.
+There is a £50 excess for each building insurance claim except for subsidence, landslip and heave where a £1,000 excess applies.

 Cover for damage caused by terrorism is provided by Convex Insurance.
 Details of the policy are provided in the Policy document.

 In the event of any incidents, Ealing Council will notify and deal with Convex on behalf of residents.